← Back to Part 2: Change rhythm

 summary.

-5. After the PR is merged, delete `~/.claude/agent-governance-plans/<slug>.md`.
+5. Once the PR is merged through normal git/gh flow, delete

 missing Decision Record is a judgment call, not a gate.
+Merging the PR

 Pass any `$ARGUMENTS` through.